• Skip to primary navigation

 There are some truly astonishing records when looking at the list of winners over the years in this prestigious event.
 Starting off with Sue Magnier who has owned or part owned no less than 19 winners; she certainly has some sort of recipe for success.
 Not far behind her is the trainer Aidan O’Brien who has trained an amazing 17 winners, beginning in 1998 with Lavery, and achieving his last success in 2022 with Little Big Bear.
 What is even more impressive is his dominance since his very first win, as he also won 16 out of the 20 runnings of this contest between 1998 and 2017.

 There are many renowned jockeys to have claimed the honours here over the years, but the record holder, who has ridden five different winners in the Phoenix Stakes, is Michael Kinane.
 He scored his successes over a 20 year period, from 1983 with King Persian to 2003 when he struck a win with One Cool Cat.
-From the table below you can see which notable jockeys have won in this event more than once, dating from when the race became a Group 1 in 1979 to 2021.
+From the table below you can see which notable jockeys have won in this event more than once, dating from when the race became a Group 1 in 1979, up to 2024.

 A Cut Above The Rest

 When trying to find trends from years gone by in order to try and gain an advantage when choosing a horse to back, there really is one person that you need to consider first, and that is none other than 17-time winning trainer Aidan O’Brien.
-Having won 68% of the renewals run since 1998, he really is a large part of the winning formula needed to claim first prize at the Curragh.
+Having won almost 63% of the renewals run since 1998, he really is a large part of the winning formula needed to claim first prize at the Curragh.
 What makes for interesting reading is seeing who he has chosen to ride his horses, as he has had much success over the years with many different jockeys.

-Aidan O’Brien’s Phoenix Stakes Winning Jockeys: 1998 – 2022
+Aidan O’Brien’s Phoenix Stakes Winning Jockeys: 1998 – 2024

 Jockey No. of Wins Years Won